Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * The red and purple suits are removed.

-### White

-* One of the suits is replaced with a white suit.
-* No color clues "touch" the white suit.
-(It is a colorless suit.)

 ### Black

 * One of the suits is replaced with a black suit.
 * It works similar to the other suits in that you can clue black cards with black clues.
 * There is only one of each black card in the deck, which means that every black card is "critical".
+* (This is the second [official variant](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md).)

 ### Rainbow

 * One of the suits is replaced with a rainbow suit.
 * All color clues will "touch" the rainbow suit.
+* (This is the third [official variant](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/Rules.md).)

+### White

+* One of the suits is replaced with a white suit.
+* No color clues "touch" the white suit.
+(It is a colorless suit.)

+### Brown

+* One of the suits is replaced with a brown suit.
+* No rank clues "touch" the brown suit.

+### Dark Rainbow (Rainbow + Black)

+* One of the suits is replaced with a dark rainbow suit.
+* All color clues will "touch" the dark rainbow suit.
+* There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".

-### Gray (White + Black)
+### Gray (Black + White)

 * One of the suits is replaced with a gray suit.
 * No color clues "touch" the gray suit.
 (It is a colorless suit.)
 * There is only one of each gray card in the deck, which means that every gray card is "critical".

-### Dark Rainbow (Black + Rainbow)
+### Chocolate (Black + Brown)

-* One of the suits is replaced with a dark rainbow suit.
+* One of the suits is replaced with a chocolate suit.
-* All color clues will "touch" the dark rainbow suit.
+* No rank clues "touch" the brown suit.
-* There is only one of each dark rainbow card in the deck, which means that every dark rainbow card is "critical".
+* There is only one of each chocolate card in the deck, which means that every chocolate card is "critical".

 ### Color Blind